Type IIA String Theory and tmf with Level Structure: String and the Diaconescu-Moore-Witten Anomaly

 \begin{rem} If we suppose a naïveness to string$^h$ as well as the $W_7=0$ condition and only considered spin$^c$ structures for target space manifolds, then we will start to see the difference after degree 6.
 After this degree is when string$^h$ bordism begins to have more free summands than in spin$^c$ and thus there could potentially be more perturbative anomalies to check. \end{rem}

 \begin{example} Consider any theory that arises as a compactification of type IIA in dimension 9 or below, with a $G$ symmetry where $G$ is a Lie group of the type $\U_n, \SU_n$, or $\mathrm{Sp}_n$ for $n>1$.
 The bordism groups relevant for anomaly cancellation will be $\Omega^{\Spin^c\langle W_7\rangle}_{*}(BG)$, and by the above discussion $\Omega_*^{\String^h}$ maps surjectively onto the DMW bordism groups in dimensions $*\le 9$.
-Since the homology is sparse and concentrated in even degree the Atiyah-Hirzebruch spectral sequence that computes $\Omega^{\String^h}_{*}(BG)$ therefore collapses on the $E_2$-page.
-For applications to anomalies of theories with $G$-symmetry, the Anderson-dual $(I_{\Z}\Omega^{\String^h})^*(BG)$ is free and concentrated in odd degrees.
-This implies that any theory with a \stringh structure and a $G$ global symmetry has no global anomalies to cancel, and once the perturbative anomalies are cancelled then the theory is anomaly free. \end{example}
+Since the homology and $\Omega_*^{\String^h}$ are both concentrated in even degrees in the range relevant to this example, the Atiyah-Hirzebruch spectral sequence that computes $\Omega^{\String^h}_{*}(BG)$ therefore collapses on the $E_2$-page in the degrees relevant to this example.
+Thus the Anderson dual $(I_{\Z}\Omega^{\String^h})^*(BG)$, which classifies the unitary invertible field theories with this structure, is free and concentrated in odd degrees.
+This implies that any theory with a \stringh structure and a $G$ global symmetry has no global anomalies to cancel, and once the perturbative anomalies are cancelled then the theory is anomaly-free. \end{example}

 \begin{example} Consider any theory that arises as a compactification of type IIA in dimension 9 or below, with a $\U_1$ global symmetry.
 If one is interested in computing $\Omega^{\Spin^c\langle W_7\rangle}_*(B\U_1)$, the situation is much more complicated from the point of view of the Atiyah-Hirzebruch spectral sequence because the low degree homology classes for $B\U_1$ are more nontrivial.
 However, this is where being able to lift to string$^h$ pays off.
-Since the homology of $B\U_1$ is in even degrees, and by \cref{bordism_ring} the homotopy groups of $\MTString^h$ are also concentrated in even degrees and there is no torsion.
+Since the homology of $B\U_1$ is in even degrees, and by \cref{bordism_ring} the homotopy groups of $\MTString^h$ are also torsion-free and concentrated in even degrees in this range.
 Therefore the Atiyah-Hirzebruch spectral sequence for $\Omega^{\String^h}_*(B\U_1)$ collapses on the $E_2$ page and the anomalies share the same properties as in \cref{ex:even}. \end{example}